diem/client-sdks/CONTRIBUTING.md

 Each language's SDK has it's own codebase.
 Contributions are welcome.

 Before you start work on a new feature, please check the project's issues.

-Pick one and comment on the open issue.
-You can also create a new issue for the feature you'd like to work on.
-Please put a link to the feature specification document in the issue description when creating a new issue, for example: https://github.com/diem/client-sdk-python/issues/202.
+You may pick one and comment on the open issue to let folks know you're workin on the item.

+You may also create a new issue for a feature that you'd like to work on if it's not listed in the README.
+When adding a new issue, include a link to the feature specification document in the issue description.
+Example: https://github.com/diem/client-sdk-python/issues/202.

 ## Contributor License Agreement (CLA)